oatlog/oatlog/doc/proposal/main.typ

 // prior to this project.

 We believe that e-graphs are very unexplored, and there is great potential for improvement.
-Recent papers have considerably improved their performance and capabilities, and there is as far as we know only one production compiler, Cranelift (2022) @cranelift, that uses e-graphs.
+Recent work has considerably improved their performance and capabilities, and there is as far as we know only one production compiler, Cranelift (2022) @cranelift, that uses e-graphs.
 However because regular e-graphs are not performant enough, Cranelift uses weaker acyclic e-graphs which makes Cranelift miss out on potential optimizations @cranelift_egraph_rfc @acyclic_egraphs.